gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # New Chunk Types {#new-chunk-types}

-##  CRYPTO Chunk {#encrypt}
+##  CRYPTO Chunk {#crypto-chunk}

-This section defines the new chunk type that will be used to transport encrypted SCTP payload.
+This section defines the new chunk type that will be used to transport protected SCTP payload.
 {{sctp-Crypto-chunk-newchunk-crypt}} illustrates the new chunk type.

 | Chunk Type | Chunk Name |
 | 0x0x | CRYPTO Chunk |
-{: #sctp-Crypto-chunk-newchunk-crypt title="ENCRYPT Chunk Type" cols="r l"}
+{: #sctp-Crypto-chunk-newchunk-crypt title="CRYPTO Chunk Type" cols="r l"}

 RFC-Editor Note: Please replace 0x0x with the actual chunk type value assigned by IANA and then remove this note.

-It should be noted that the CRYPTO chunk format requires the receiver to ignore the chunk if it is not understood and silently discard all chunks that follow.
-This is accomplished (as described in {{RFC9260}}
-Section 3.2.) by the use of the upper bits of the chunk type.
+It should be noted that the CRYPTO chunk format requires the receiver to ignore the chunk if it is not understood and silently discard all chunks that follow in the same SCP packet.
+This is accomplished (as described in {{RFC9260}} Section 3.2.) by the use of the upper bits of the chunk type.

-This chunk is used to hold the encrypted payload of a plain SCTP packet.
+The CRYPTO chunk is used to hold the protected payload of a plain SCTP packet.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3